 - Many countries, including Ireland, also include additional items in their national questionnaire that are of particular interest on a national level.

 For further information on the design of the International HBSC survey go to http://www.hbsc.org/.

-In addition to publishing findings from the HBSC surveys, members of the HBSC Ireland team also work on specific areas of interest and have also worked on many research projects.
+In addition to publishing findings from the HBSC surveys, members of the HBSC Ireland team work on specific areas of interest and have worked on many research projects.
 A full list of these projects can be found under Linked Reseach Projects.

 The HBSC Ireland team have been working on the development of a range of research methodologies designed to facilitate active participation of young people in the research process.
-For the 2014 HBSC Ireland survey round, the Irish questionnaire included child-developed questions that had been prepared by children from all over the country.
+For the 2014 HBSC Ireland survey cycle, the Irish questionnaire included child-developed questions that had been prepared by children from all over the country.
 This initiative was conducted in partnership with the Citizen Participation Unit of the Department of Children and Youth Affairs, Government of Ireland.
 See the Youth Participation page for more information on this topic.